Walking After You: Version differences

 The original album version was created in December 1996 at WGNS Studios in Washington, D.C., in between recording sessions for The Colour and the Shape.
 It was performed by Grohl on vocals (in one take) and all instrument parts (except bass, which was performed by the band's bassist Nate Mendel), and was recorded by Geoff Turner.

 The soundtrack/single version was performed by the full band, including then-recent additions Taylor Hawkins and Franz Stahl, with guest backing vocals from Shudder to Think's Craig Wedren.
 It was recorded in early 1998 at Ocean Way Studios in Hollywood, and was produced by Talking Heads member Jerry Harrison.
 As a result of trying to muster as much emotion as possible, Grohl broke down during the recording of the vocal take which ended up being used in the final mix.
 This version also utilizes the addition of a piano part during the bridge, performed by Harrison.
 Stylistically, it employs more intricate drumming and guitar work than the original—which is much more sparse—and runs about a minute shorter.

 Music video

 The song's music video features a nattily-attired Grohl interacting with a woman (played by Spanish actress Arly Jover) in what appears to be an asylum or prison, where the two are separated by plate-glass windows.
 A stack of vintage television sets displays clips of retro fare such as Bela Lugosi films and Betty Boop cartoons.

 It was directed by fashion photographer Matthew Rolston, who had also done videos for artists such as Janet Jackson, Madonna, and Lenny Kravitz.
+It was also the first Foo Fighters music video done in 16:9 Widescreen.

-Before Rolston's involvement in the video, X-Files star David Duchovny had expressed an interest in directing it, but was quick to admit his inexperience, saying "I wouldn't know what the hell I'm doing."
+Before Rolston's involvement in the video, The X-Files star David Duchovny had expressed an interest in directing it, but was quick to admit his inexperience, saying "I wouldn't know what the hell I'm doing."
 The concept was also initially considered to have more of a direct relation to The X-Files in some way, which the finished video does not bear.